Clasc/github-plus/README.md

 ## How It Works

 1. **Content Script**: The `content.js` file runs on GitHub PR pages and searches for the comment form
-2. **Button Injection**: Creates a "Hello World" button and inserts it underneath the comment textarea
+2. **Button Injection**: Creates a "run e2e tests" button and inserts it underneath the comment textarea
+3. **Comment Automation**: When clicked, automatically fills the comment field with "run e2e" and submits it
-3. **Dynamic Monitoring**: Uses MutationObserver to handle GitHub's dynamic content loading
+4. **Dynamic Monitoring**: Uses MutationObserver to handle GitHub's dynamic content loading
-4. **Styling**: Applies GitHub-matching styles from `styles.css`
+5. **Styling**: Applies GitHub-matching styles from `styles.css`

 ## Technical Details